landoskape/dominoes/docs/agents.md

    an agent has any special parameters (see below), these are added.
 2. `specialParameters`: returns a dictionary of special parameters for the agent, coded in each subclass definition.
-3. `dominoesInhand`: each agent has a list of dominoes in their hand (`self.myHand`), which is an index of the dominoes in the set.
+3. `dominoesInHand`: each agent has a list of dominoes in their hand (`self.myHand`), which is an index of the dominoes in the set.
-   `dominoesInHand` converts this list of indices to the values of each dominoe.
+   This method converts this list of indices to the values of each dominoe.
 4. `updateAgentIndex`: for each hand within a game, each agent has an agent index indicating which "chair" the agent is sitting at a game table.
 Agents play in order (counter-clockwise in real life).
 The game object feeds each